Finite sample change point inference and identification for high-dimensional mean vectors: Simulation studies

-Next, we compare our method with \cite{jirak2015} and \cite{enikeevaharchaoui2014}.
-Two examples for power curves of those two algorithms are given in Figure \ref{fig:powercompare}.
-Figure \ref{fig:powercompare_subfig:a} shows power trends of $B_n$ \cite{jirak2015} for $t$-distributed data under the sparse alternative when $t_m=1/2$ and $t_m=1/10$.
-The test $B_n$ performs better when change point is in the middle.
-But boundary change point ($t_m=1/10$) brings it more challenge.
-Figure \ref{fig:powercompare_subfig:b} displays power trends of the original $\psi$ in \cite{enikeevaharchaoui2014} ($\us=1$) and improved $\psi$ ($\us=40$) for Gaussian distributed data under sparse alternative when $t_m=1/2$.
-It is observed that both $\psi$ tests lose power control when the independent covariance structure is broken.
-In addition, all other distributions including $t_6$ and ctm-Gaussian (unreported data due to space concern) have illegitimate power curves.
-These results are unsurprising since in Table \ref{tab:compare0.05} we have seen that the $\psi$ test suffers from serious size distortion.
-For complete power values of $B_n$ in all scenarios under sparse $H_1$ and that of $\psi$ in spatially independent Gaussian scenarios under both sparse and dense $H_1$, we refer to Table \ref{tab:Jirak_power} and \ref{tab:Psi_power} in Appendix.
+We first investigate the impact of change point location and distribution to our test.
+Figure~\ref{fig:power_our_compare_subfig:our} shows the empirical power curves v.s.\ the signal strength $|\delta_n|_\infty = |\delta_{n,1}|$.
+In all cases, the powers monotonically increase and eventually reach 1 as $|\delta_{n}|_\infty$ gets large enough.
+Comparing the three curves corresponding to ctm-Gaussian distribution (I) in Figure~\ref{fig:power_our_compare_subfig:our}, we observe that change points closer to boundaries are harder to detect at the same signal strength.
+When we narrow down to the four curves corresponding to $t_m = 1/10$, we can see the distributional influence: Gaussianity and cross-sectional dependence is helpful to improve the power.
+More simulation results of powers can be found in Table~\ref{tab:power} in the SM Section~\ref{subsec:additional_tabs_figs}.

-\subsubsection{Performance of the location estimators.}
+Next, we compare our method with $B_n$ of \cite{jirak2015} and $\psi$ of \cite{enikeevaharchaoui2014}.
+Figure~\ref{fig:power_our_compare_subfig:a} shows power trends of $B_n$ under $t$-distributed data for $k=1$ when $t_m=1/2,1/10$.
+The test $B_n$ performs better for central change point ($t_m=1/2$) than boundary change point ($t_m=1/10$).
+Compared to Figure~\ref{fig:power_our_compare_subfig:our}, we see that boundary change point brings more challenge to $B_n$ than to our test because our powers increase faster than $B_n$ under the same setup.
+Table~\ref{tab:Jirak_power} in the SM Section~\ref{subsec:additional_tabs_figs} gives a more detailed power report of $B_n$ in all scenarios under sparse $H_1$.
+We note that although $B_n$ returns slightly higher power than ours at $t_m=1/2$, it is computed with true long-run variance and it tends to over reject $H_0$ (i.e., size distortion).
+Figure~\ref{fig:power_our_compare_subfig:b} displays power trends of the $\psi$ ($\us=1$, no boundary removal) and $\psi$-improved (boundary removal with $\us=40$) for Gaussian distributed data at $t_m=1/2$.
+Neither $\psi$ test has valid power curve when the independent covariance assumption is violated.
+Furthermore, unreported results (due to the space concern) show invalid power curves in all other non-Gaussian distributed data.
+It is unsurprising since $\psi$ suffers from serious size distortion (cf.\ Table~\ref{tab:compareH0_size_nominal05} in the SM Section~\ref{subsec:additional_tabs_figs}).
+We refer to Table~\ref{tab:Psi_power} in the SM Section~\ref{subsec:additional_tabs_figs} for complete power reports of $\psi$ in Gaussian scenarios with independent components under both sparse and dense $H_1$.

-Now we examine the performance of our location estimators $t_{\hat{m}_{1/2}}$ and $t_{\hat{m}_0}$ under sparse alternative where $t_m = 1/10, 3/10, 5/10$.
-The performance measure is the root-mean-square error (RMSE).
-Since distribution influence (tail thickness and spatial dependence) has already been thoroughly explored, we will only discuss results in some representative settings.
+\subsubsection{Performance of the location estimators}